noobymatze/notes.noobymatze.io/src/content/posts/2023/07/switching-from-linux-to-macos.md

 alias java21="set --export --global JAVA_HOME (/usr/libexec/java_home -v 21)"
 ```

+The flag `-s` saves the java home variable, if you want it to persist.

 ### Maven

 Maven can be easily installed via `brew install maven`.
 It also does have a pretty recent version, which is pretty nice in comparison to the typical linux package manager.